pverkind/sira-project-pv/README.md

   Once you have pushed the changes, the [work-in-progress page](https://pverkind.github.io/sira-project-pv/work-in-progress) will be updated
   (this will take a couple of minutes; you can follow the progress in the Actions tab on the repo's GitHub page)
+  * creating a new release: go to the Actions tab in this repo, click on "manual release" in the left-hand column, then on the "Run workflow" dropdown on the right, and inside the dropdown on the "Run workflow" button.
+    This should create a new folder in the repository with today's date, which contains a copy of the work-in-project folder, and update the index.html file so that visitors to your website are automatically forwarded to this new release.

 # TO DO:

-* create a new workflow file called "new_release.yml", which will use the "on: workflow_dispatch" event to enable Kevin to create a new release version of the website manually (see https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch):
-  - creates a new time-stamped folder that is a copy of the work-in-progress folder
-  - creates a new index.html file in the root folder that diverts to the newest version
-* create a workflow that creates a new release version every 3 / 6 months?